Batman (1989 film): Legacy

 Robert Wuhl reprises his role as Alexander Knox in The CW's Arrowverse crossover, Crisis on Infinite Earths.
 The event also retroactively established that the world of the film and its sequel, Batman Returns, takes place on Earth-89; which is one of the worlds destroyed by the Anti-Monitor (LaMonica Garrett) during the Crisis.
-Michael Keaton will be reprising his role as Batman in the upcoming The Flash set in the DC Extended Universe.
+Michael Keaton reprises his role as Batman in The Flash set in the DC Extended Universe.

 Video games

-Several video games based on the film were released: By Ocean Software in 1989, by Sunsoft in 1990 and 1991, and by Atari Games in 1990.
+Several video games based on the film were released: By Ocean Software in 1989, by Sunsoft in 1989 and 1990, and by Atari Games in 1991.
 Konami was also in talks of releasing an arcade game around the same time as Atari.

-Comic book continuation
+Comic book continuations

-In March 2016, artist Joe Quinones revealed several art designs he and Kate Leth had created to pitch a comic book continuation set in the Batman '89 universe to DC Comics.
+In March 2016, artist Joe Quinones revealed several art designs he and Kate Leth had created to pitch a comic book continuation set in the 1989 Batman universe to DC Comics.
 The pitch, which was rejected, would have included the story of Billy Dee Williams' Harvey Dent turning into Two-Face as well as the inclusion of characters such as Batgirl in a story that took place following the events of Batman Returns.
-In 2021, DC announced it would be releasing a comic book continuation of the Batman '89 film.
+In 2021, DC announced it would be releasing a comic book continuation of the film titled Batman '89.
 The series would be written by Sam Hamm and illustrated by Joe Quinones.
 The comic's synopsis revealed that it would include the return of Selina Kyle/Catwoman, an introduction of a new Robin, and the transformation of Williams' Harvey Dent into Two-Face.

+A follow-up series was later announced by DC Comics on August 17, 2023.
+The first issue of the new series was released on November 28, 2023.
+It was written again by Sam Hamm, with art by Joe Quinones.
+In the series, Batman has mysteriously disappeared after Dent's death, leading Gotham citizens to take to the streets to fight in his place, including Barbara Gordon, who becomes Batgirl.
+Scarecrow and Harley Quinn will be featured as the main antagonists, seemingly referencing the unproduced fifth film in the Burton and Schumacher series, Batman Unchained.

+Direct sequel novels

+On April 11, 2024, it was announced that a new novel would be released which would tie-in to the film.
+Announced with the title Batman: Resurrection, the novel was written by author John Jackson Miller, and acts as a direct sequel to the film, being set between the events of Batman and its sequel Batman Returns, with Batman focusing on dismantling the remnants of Joker's organization, while contemplating on the idea that Joker might not actually be dead.
+The novel also includes certain characters introduced in the sequel, with one example being Max Shreck.
+It was released on October 15, 2024, by Penguin Random House; a sequel, titled Batman: Revolution, was later revealed by Miller and was released in October 2025.